tschneidereit/proposal-typed-objects/explainer.md

 Reading a typed field doesn't involve any new behavior.

-For fields with numeric primitive types, it's identical to reading from Typed Arrays: the value [is returned as a BigInt for `int64` and `uint64`, and a Number for all other numeric types](https://tc39.github.io/proposal-bigint/#sec-rawbytestonumber).
+For fields with numeric types, it's identical to reading from Typed Arrays: the value [is returned as a BigInt for `int64` and `uint64`, and a Number for all other numeric types](https://tc39.github.io/proposal-bigint/#sec-rawbytestonumber).

 For fields with all other types, the value is returned as-is.

 #### Writing to typed fields

-When writing to a typed field, behavior depends on the field's type:
- - for [primitive types](#primitive-type-definitions), the type's coercion function is applied to the value, resulting in a coerced value to be stored, or an exception being thrown.
- - for [Struct types](#struct-type-definitions), the value is type checked: if it's not an instance of the expected type or of a type extending it, a `TypeError` is thrown.
-No coercion or conversion is attempted.
-See [below for details on type-checking for subtypes](#type-checking-for-subtypes).
+When writing to a typed field, the coercion or check applied to the given value [depends on the type](#value-type-definitions).
+See [below for details on type-checking for Struct subtypes](#type-checking-for-subtypes).

 #### Immutable typed fields